Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Introduction

 \section{Introduction}

-Large language model (LLM) agents afford dialogic support that aligns with learning theories emphasizing knowledge construction through social interaction, including Social Cognitive Theory \cite{bandura1986} (SCT), social constructivist perspectives, and the Zone of Proximal Development (ZPD) \cite{vygotsky1978mind}.
-However, recent studies have examined the extent to which LLMs support (or hinder) learning, with emerging findings raising concerns: Kosmyna et al. \cite{kosmyna2025your} reported 83\% of students receiving ChatGPT assistance during essay writing were unable to quote their own work, and Zhou et al. \cite{zhou2025impact} found GPT-4 feedback on compiler errors improved performance and persistence during assisted tasks but not after feedback was withdrawn.
-These agents can encourage overreliance, thereby impeding sustained learning and critical thinking.
-As such, Borchers et al. \cite{borchers2025can} concluded that LLM tutoring in its current form is ``unlikely to produce learning benefits rivaling known-to-be-effective ITS tutoring.''
+Large language model (LLM) pedagogical agents afford dialogic support that aligns with learning theories emphasizing knowledge construction through social interaction, including Social Cognitive Theory~\cite{bandura1986} (SCT) and Social Constructivism~\cite{vygotsky1978mind}.
+However, recent studies have raised concerns: Kosmyna et al. (2025)~\cite{kosmyna2025your} reported 83\% of students receiving ChatGPT assistance while writing were unable to quote their own work, and Zhou et al. (2025)~\cite{zhou2025impact} found GPT-4 feedback on compiler errors benefited students during assisted tasks but not after feedback was withdrawn.
+While they can be helpful, these agents can also encourage overreliance~\cite{shi2025large}, thereby impeding sustained learning.
+As such, Borchers et al. (2025)~\cite{borchers2025can} concluded that LLM tutoring in its current form is ``unlikely to produce learning benefits rivaling known-to-be-effective ITS tutoring.''

-Prior research has also shown that students often attempt to ``game'' intelligent learning systems by prioritizing task completion and performance metrics over deeper conceptual understanding \cite{cohn2025exploring}.
-Such behaviors can create the appearance of mastery without corresponding gains in underlying conceptual knowledge, diverging from learning-theoretic aims that emphasize sense-making, reflection, and principled scaffolding.
-These concerns highlight the need for pedagogical agents that do more than optimize task performance, motivating a growing call within the AIED community for LLM-based agents to support and encourage critical thinking while remaining grounded in learning theory \cite{stamper2024enhancing,cohn2025theory}.
+Prior research also shows students often attempt to ``game'' learning systems by prioritizing task completion and performance metrics over deeper conceptual understanding~\cite{cohn2025exploring}.
+Such behaviors can create the appearance of mastery without corresponding gains in conceptual knowledge, diverging from learning-theoretic aims that emphasize sense-making and self-regulation.
+These concerns highlight the need for pedagogical agents that do more than optimize task performance, motivating a growing call within the AIED community for LLM-based agents to support students while remaining grounded in learning theory~\cite{stamper2024enhancing,cohn2026theory}.